jlevy/kash/README.md

 ### Is Kash Mature?

-No. :) It's the result of a couple months of coding and experimentation, and it's very much in progress.
+No. :) It's the result of a couple months of coding and experimentation, and it's in progress.
 Please help me make it better by sharing your ideas and feedback!
 It's easiest to DM me at [twitter.com/ojoshe](https://x.com/ojoshe).
 My contact info is at [github.com/jlevy](https://github.com/jlevy).